finger75/clone-pipefy/README.md

 # Pipefy Clone

-This is a simple project for study proposals.
+This is a simple project developed for the purpose of studying ReactJS.
 It was developed by [Rocketseat](https://rocketseat.com.br) and you can watch the tutorial [
 Recreating Pipefy from scratch (with drag n 'drop)](https://www.youtube.com/watch?v=awRtgpRsdTQ) on the YouTube channel.